abdulrahmanabdullah/trivia/README.md

 # Full Stack App

-## Second project in FSND in udacity it's called Trivia app, this app built with React as a frontend and flask in backend
+## A Second project in FSND in udacity it's called Trivia app, this app built with React as a frontend and flask in backend

 # Getting start